Every B2B marketing effort starts with good intentions.

 They don’t communicate what problems they solve.
 The key to telling people what you do is explaining what problem you solve for them.
 If you can accurately explain a pain point that real people identify with, you’ll have no problem generating business.

-There are other market and message problems, of course, but if your B2B tech business can avoid these five, you’ll be in decent shape.
+There are other market and message problems, of course, but if your B2B marketing can avoid these five, you’ll be in decent shape.

 2. You’re trying to do too much.